rokka-io/rokka-client-php/README.md

 If you are using the Symfony framework, have a look at the [Rokka Symfony Bundle](https://github.com/rokka-io/rokka-client-bundle) which integrates this library into Symfony.

+## About

+[rokka](https://rokka.io) is digital image processing done right.
+Store, render and deliver images.
+Easy and blazingly fast.
+This library allows to upload and manage your image files to rokka and deliver them in the right format, as light and as fast as possible.
+And you only pay what you use, no upfront and fixed costs.

+Free account plans are available.
+Just install the plugin, register and use it.

 ## Installation

 Require the library using composer: